 Keep Your Belongings Safe

-According to UK Crime Stats, the amount of home burglaries rises by 20% in the winter months.
+According to UK Crime Stats, the number of home burglaries rises by 20% in the winter months.
 Make sure your home is protected by making a few small checks.

 Check your alarm – Having an alarm system is a great deterrent to burglars.
 Make sure to check it’s working as it should and all your alarm codes are set.